-- Employers who work in Design and/or Construction of New Buildings responded that the ability to communicate with customers, in writing and in person, is the most valued skill in an employee (93% very important). - Employers indicated that additional very important skills are: understanding of local and state energy efficiency requirements and incentives for new and existing buildings (67%); general understanding of the mechanics and engineering of energy systems (64%); and general construction experience (58%).
+- Employers who work in Design and/or Construction of New Buildings responded that the ability to communicate with customers, in writing and in person, is the most valued skill in an employee (69% very important). - Employers indicated that general construction experience is also very important skill (58%).